-To reinstall Windows XP, perform the steps in the following sections in the order in which they are listed.
+To reinstall Windows XP, perform all the steps in the following sections in the order in which they are listed.

 The reinstallation process can take 1 to 2 hours to complete.
-After the reinstallation is complete, you will need to reinstall the device drivers, virus protection program, and other software.
+After you reinstall the operating system, you must also reinstall the device drivers, virus protection program, and other software.

-NOTICE: The Operating System CD provides options for reinstalling Windows XP.
+- NOTICE: The Operating System CD provides options for reinstalling Windows XP.
 The options can overwrite files and possibly affect programs installed on your hard drive.
-Therefore, do not reinstall Windows XP unless instructed to do so by a Dell technical support representative.

-NOTICE: To prevent conflicts with Windows XP, disable any virus protection software installed on your computer before you reinstall Windows XP.
+Therefore, do not reinstall Windows XP unless instructed to do so by a Dell technical support representative. - NOTICE: To prevent conflicts with Windows XP, disable any virus protection software installed on your computer before you reinstall Windows XP.
 See the documentation that came with the software for instructions.

-Preparing to Boot From the Operating System CD
+Booting From the Operating System CD

-- 1 Insert the Operating System CD into the CD or DVD drive. - 2 Exit any program or utility that might run after you insert the CD. - Shut down (see page 38) and restart the computer. - Press F12 immediately after the Dell[TM] logo appears.
-If the operating system logo appears, wait until you see the Windows desktop, and then shut down the computer and try again. - 5 Use the arrow keys to select CD-ROM, and then press ← Enter - 6 Press any key when the Press any key to boot from CD message appears on the screen.
+- 1 Save and close any open files and exit any open programs. - 2 Insert the Operating System CD.
+If any program starts automatically, exit the program before proceeding. - 3 Shut down the computer through the Start menu (see page 42) and restart the computer. - Press |F12 immediately after the DELLTM logo appears.
+If the operating system logo appears, wait until you see the Windows desktop, and then shut down the computer and try again.

+- 5 Press the arrow keys to select CD-ROM, and then press ← Enter - 6 When the Press any key to boot from CD message appears, press any key.

-Starting Windows XP Setup
+Windows XP Setup